Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 | [C000000D (Error on Close)](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-c000000d-glide3xdll--invalid-parameter-error) |
 | [Cannot Create an Account](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-cannot-create-an-account-error) |

-# How to Fix Armor.bin / Missing or Wrong Gateway / Patch Failed or Not Needed / Missing Resolution / Inventory Cut Off
+# How to Fix Armor.bin / Missing or Wrong Gateway / Patch Failed or Not Needed / Missing Resolution / Inventory Cut Off Error

 ### The fixes here are for any error which comes from "PD2" being missing at the bottom left of the D2 main menu after you launch PD2.
 If your main menu only says "1.13" and not "PD2 1.13" then the two fixes here apply to you.